Jess Kavanagh: Early life and education

 Kavanagh grew up in Beaumont, Dublin.
-Her mother, Liz Kavanagh, was a feminist who played alongside several female vocalists, including Joan Baez and Bonnie Raitt.
+Her mother, Liz Kavanagh who was a black woman, activist, avid reader and feminist who musically raised her on several strong female vocalists including, Chaka Khan, Joan Baez and Bonnie Raitt.
+Liz Kavanagh worked in Whelan’s Dublin and The Purty Kitchen where Jess would have grown up in as a child and teenager.
 Kavanagh's father, who died when she was 13, was intermittently part of her life.
+Kavanagh's mother died in 2006 when she was 20.

 She studied at The Institute of Contemporary Music Performance, and studied English, media and cultural studies at the Dún Laoghaire Institute of Art, Design and Technology.